aboodsalman/Admin-Utilities-Management-System-in-Bash-Script/README.md

 The system shall prompt a user to enter a passcode, which is hard-coded in the script and shall be hidden (password-like).
 If it is true, A sub-menu called Admin Utilities will appear that contains the following
 items:
-■ Memory Usage
+* Memory Usage.
-■ CPU Usage
+* CPU Usage.
-■ Disk Usage
+* Disk Usage.
-■ Who’s There.
+* Who’s There.
-■ Show Network Information
+* Show Network Information.